 Various forms of the KD have been developed over recent years to improve palatability and compliance, whilst maintaining efficacy within the diets primary evidence base of paediatric epilepsy (15,16).
 The two least restrictive KD are the modified ketogenic diet (MKD) and the medium chain triglyceride (MCT) KD, both of which are currently used for treating paediatric epilepsy within the National Health Service (NHS) and have been utilised in previous glioblastoma case series.

 The MKD induces ketosis through encouraging a high fat and low carbohydrate intake, without limiting protein, fluid or energy intakes.
 There is no need for a fasting start or hospitalisation to commence the diet (17).
-MKD is likely to be the more flexible and palatable of the KDs; therefore may be more suitable for adults undergoing oncological treatments.
+MKD is likely to be the most flexible and palatable KDs; therefore may be more suitable for adults undergoing oncological treatments.

 MCT KD was first described by Huttenlocher, Wilbourn and Signore (1971) as a modification to the classic KD.
 It allows for the inclusion of larger portions of carbohydrate, thus, improving dietary tolerance and acceptability (18).
 A recent study by Martuscello et al., (2015) investigating the use of MCT KD in GB animal models found slower tumour progression, increased survival, increased body weight and positive changes to serum lipids, in comparison to a standard KD and controls (19).